Australia police: Melbourne attacker also planned explosion

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+“It looks like he’s attempted to ignite a fire in the car, we believe at this stage with a view to igniting those canisters with some sort of explosion, but that didn’t eventuate,” Ashton told reporters.

-Ashton said Shire Ali, who moved to Australia from Somalia in the 1990s, was known to police and the federal intelligence authority ASIO partly because his brother Ali Khalif Shire Ali faced court this year in Melbourne accused of plotting another attack.
+Shire Ali, who moved to Australia with his family from Somalia in the 1990s, was known to police and the federal intelligence authority ASIO.
+He had a criminal history for cannabis use, theft and driving offences, Ashton said.

-“He’s someone that was known to us,” Ashton said.
-“But he wasn’t someone we were actively monitoring to that level.”

-Ashton said Shire Ali had a criminal history for cannabis use, theft and driving offences.
+Australian Federal Police Assistant Commissioner Ian McCartney told a media briefing on Saturday it was believed the attack was inspired by IS, though it was thought Shire Ali had no direct links to the organization.

+“It’s fair to say he was inspired.
+He was radicalized, with the rise of the caliphate and the propaganda that was put out on the internet.
+We’re not saying there was direct contact.
+We’re saying it was more from an inspirational perspective,” McCartney said.

+Morrison said he had long-standing relationships with the Muslim community and it was them who had raised with him concerns about radicalism in recent years.

+Shire Ali had family and associates who were also known to police.
+His brother Ali Khalif Shire Ali is currently on remand awaiting trial next year for allegedly planning an attack, Ashton said.

-The Islamic State group claimed responsibility for the attack in a statement released through its Aamaq media arm, but provided no evidence.
+The Islamic State group claimed responsibility for Friday’s attack but provided no evidence.
 It said the man was an Islamic State fighter and had responded to IS calls for attacks in countries that are part of the international coalition fighting the militants in Syria and Iraq.

-IS, which has suffered heavy battlefield setbacks in the past year, often claims attacks without any clear connection.

-Police and civilians had tried unsuccessfully to subdue Shire Ali during Friday’s attack, before police shot him in the chest.
+Police and civilians had tried unsuccessfully to subdue Shire Ali before he was shot in the chest by a police officer, who Ashton said only graduated from the police academy three months ago.

 A man aged 74, who had been stabbed in the face, died at the scene.
 Two other men, aged 26 and 58, are in a hospital with what police describe as non-life threatening injuries.

-The Australian Broadcasting Corp. said police were searching two Melbourne properties on Saturday in relation to the attack.
-Ashton said, however, that police did not believe there were any ongoing threats to the public.
+Ashton also said police had searched two Melbourne properties on Saturday in relation to the attack, but that police did not believe there were any ongoing threats to the public.

 It’s the second time in four years Australia has witnessed militant violence.